jbartok/kotlin-abi-internal-inline-function/README.md

 }
 ```

-More specifically: if the internal inline function `bar()` changes, the ABI fingerprint of the class shouldn't chance.
+More specifically: if the internal inline function `bar()` changes, the ABI fingerprint of the class shouldn't change.
 Or should it?

 To demonstrate, run the reproducer: `./gradlew run --rerun-tasks`, you get: